-This calculator is especially great for student loans and credit cards debt.
-For instance, if you are currently carrying credit card debt, you would enter the balance on each of your credit cards, the interest rate(s), and the minimum payment(s) (or what you can afford to pay).
-The calculator can tell you how long it would take to pay off the balance if you make just the minimum payment each month, how much interest you'll end up paying, and when you'll be debt free if you make a different monthly payment that you specify.
+This calculator is especially great for student loans and credit card debt.
+For instance, if you are currently carrying credit card debt, you would enter the balance on each of your credit cards, the interest rate(s), and the minimum payment(s).
+The calculator can tell you how long it would take to pay off each balance if you make just the minimum payment each month, how much interest you'll end up paying, and when you'll be debt-free.

 Enter some very basic information into this tool and it will estimate how well your current savings rate will prepare you for retirement — assuming that you want to maintain your current annual income in retirement.
-This tool is a great place to start in evaluating your current retirement savings plan, but its simplicity also its downfall from a true financial planning approach to retirement.
+This tool is a great place to start in evaluating your current retirement savings plan, but its simplicity could also be its downfall from a true financial planning approach to retirement.
 The closer you are to retirement, the more factors you must consider.
-For a more robust retirement planning tool, check out financial planning calculator #6.
+For a more robust retirement planning tool, check out financial planning calculator #8.

 This retirement planning calculator offered by AARP digs quite a bit deeper into the factors that will impact your retirement.
 The tool takes into consideration your age, current income and savings rate, in addition to other commonly overlooked factors like Social Security and what your desired retirement lifestyle looks like.
 While it is no substitute for a professional financial planner, it's a great place to start.